 Studies find men have more political ambition than women.
 This might be due to the fact that women “are more than twice as likely as men to consider themselves ‘not at all qualified’ to run for office (29% of women, compared to 14% of men) [and] are roughly 22% less likely than men to report parental encouragement” (Fox and Lawless 2005, 654).
 Political interest, self-perceived qualifications, and family socialization all predict political ambition — i.e., having previously considered the possibility of running for office.
 Gender differences in political interest and political efficacy might therefore help to explain why women are under-represented in legislative assemblies in the vast majority of countries (Inter-Parliamentary Union 2021).
 In Canada too, political issues are most often settled by assemblies and executives where men are the majority.
 At the time of writing, while the Canadian federal cabinet is gender-balanced, the premiers of the 10 provinces are men, just like the majority of provincial ministers.
 Ten years earlier, Tolley (2011) also found that women represented less than 25% of Canadian legislators at the federal, provincial and municipal levels, and only 15% of mayors.

-Women’s lower levels of political ambition is not the only factor contributing to their legislative under-representation.
+Women’s lower levels of political ambition arenot the only factor contributing to their legislative under-representation.
 Discrimination against women by gatekeepers (Ashe and Stewart 2012) and by parties who make them candidates in hopeless ridings (Thomas and Bodet 2013) might explain part of the gender gap in legislative representation in the country, among other factors.
 Still, women are not discriminated at the polls by Canadian voters (Sevi, Arel-Bundock, and Blais 2019) and elites discriminate against men when it comes to providing advice to political aspirants (Dhima 2020).

 Since policies often have different effects on men and women, which can be influenced by policymakers’ gender (Chattopadhyay and Duflo 2004; Donato et al. 2008), the fact that women are under-represented in the legislative and executive spheres has practical consequences on the kinds of legislation adopted.
 Studying the inception and causes of gender differences in political engagement therefore seems relevant.
 By identifying causes, potential solutions can be sought by relevant actors who seek assemblies that are more gender-balanced.